proxectonos/simil-eval/README.md

 2. Navigate to the ```./launchers``` folder.
 3. Update the following fields in the execution file ```execute_eval_surprisal.sh```:
     - **MODELS**: Models to evaluate.
 These can be references from HuggingFace or local paths.
+   It could be necessary to adapt the SBATCH directives to your specific cluster configuration.
 4. Run the script using ``sh execute_eval_surprisal``, which will launch processes in the slurm queues (one for each model).

 ## Perform evaluations in own computer/server